hailelagi/hailelagi.com/content/notes/atomics.md

 Typically a compiler intrinsic, platform/hardware dependent(x86, risc-v, arm etc), OS dependent.
 Typically at least a pointer size -- in rust a [`usize`](https://doc.rust-lang.org/std/primitive.usize.html)

+## Orderings
+- Relaxed: total modification order
+- Release & Acquire: happens-before btw  thread A & B

+> A happens-before relationship is formed when an acquire-load operation observes the result of a release-store operation.
+In this case, the store and everything before it, happened before the load and everything after it.

+- AcqRel, SeqCst:
+- *Consume

 ## Load and Store

 ```rust